-- to determine the viability of measuring changes in BPV from baseline to 21 (+7) days and 90 (+14) days by treatment arm; - to assess compliance rates with BPV measurement methods; - to assess compliance rates with the investigational treatments; - to identify serious adverse events (SAEs) associated with the interventions, including recurrent stroke/TIA, other cardiovascular events, death, and hospital readmission up to three months.
+- ► To determine the viability of measuring changes in BPV from baseline to 21 (±7) days and 90 (±14) days by treatment arm. - ► To assess compliance rates with BPV measurement methods. - ► To assess compliance rates with the investigational treatments. - ► To identify serious adverse events (SAE) associated with the interventions, including recurrent stroke/ TIA, other cardiovascular events, death and hospital readmission up to 3 months.

 In addition to the feasibility objectives, exploratory outcomes that may be used in a future definitive RCT will be investigated.
-The proposed primary exploratory outcome will be modified Rankin score (mRS) at day 90.
+The proposed primary exploratory outcome will be modified Rankin Scale (mRS) score at day 90.